-All workers have the right to organize for mutual support and protection around workplace issues.
+All workers, both those who are represented by a union and those who do not have one, have the right to organize for mutual support and protection around workplace issues.
 As an example, you have the right to without suffering retaliation by the employer.

-- make a delegation to the boss about workplace conditions, - talk to your coworkers about workplace issues, or - · help organize a union
+- make a delegation to the boss about workplace conditions or submit a petition to demand better wages and working conditions, - · talk to your coworkers about workplace issues, or - help organize a union

-It is illegal for the employer to discipline you for engaging in these activities, or to cut your hours or give you a worse job assignment for that reason, or to threaten to call immigration on "troublemakers."
-Standing together with other workers not only makes you stronger but gives you greater legal protections, too.
+It is illegal for the employer to threaten you with discipline or discharge for engaging in these activities, or to cut your hours or give you a worse job assignment for that reason, or to threaten to call immigration on "troublemakers."
+Standing together with other workers not only makes you stronger but gives you greater legal protections too.